Axon: The STICK Software Development Kit

 Quickstart

-This tutorial will showcases how to use Axon to build a Spiking Neural Network (SNN) that can multiply two signed numbers.
-In particular, it covers how to define the SNN, input values to it, simulate its execution and read out the output.
+This tutorial will showcases how to use Axon to build a Spiking Neural Network (SNN) that can multiply two signed decimal numbers.
+In particular, it covers how to use a multiplication SNN module available in Axon, how input values to it, how simulate its execution, and how to read out and interpret the output.

 Multiplier and encoder

-The spiking neural networks (SNN) defined with Axon SDK are quite different from what’s conventionally understood by spiking neural networks.
-They have 2 fundamental differences:
+The spiking neural networks (SNN) defined with Axon SDK are slightly different from what’s conventionally understood by spiking neural networks (for example, in ML).
+They have two fundamental differences:

 - Axon’s SNNs don’t need to be trained.

-- Axon uses a pair of spikes to encode a value.
+- Axon uses a pair of spikes to encode an individual value.

-One of such computations is a multiplication operation, which is available in Axon:
+One of such modules is a multiplication network:

 from axon_sdk.networks import MultiplierNetwork

-Axon abstracts the complexity of the underlying SNN into a modular interface that allows composing computation kernels to achieve larger operations.
+Axon abstracts the complexity of the underlying SNNs into a modular interface that allows composing computation kernels to achieve larger operations.

 The multiplier network requires an encoder to work.
 The encoder is the component that translates between arithmetic values and spike intervals.